 In November 2022, we provided the FDA with available data from the SHIELD I study as part of a Type D meeting request.
-Following positive type D meeting communication with the FDA which took place in January 2023 on the SHIELD I Phase 3 data, we now have a clear regulatory pathway toward a potential NDA submission.
-Based on the data, particularly the 54% reduction observed in the primary endpoint in complex surgeries in a prespecified subgroup analysis of patients with large open incisions compared to standard of care (p=0.0032, n=423), the FDA acknowledged that the SHIELD I results may provide supportive evidence on this population and recommended that we conduct an additional study to support a potential NDA submission.
-The FDA stated that the ongoing SHIELD II study, which to date has enrolled over 200 patients, including approximately 40 patients with the appropriate large open surgical incisions, could potentially serve as such a study.
+Following positive Type D meeting communication with the FDA which took place in January 2023 on the SHIELD I Phase 3 data, we have a clear regulatory pathway toward a potential NDA submission.
+Based on the data, particularly the 54% reduction observed in the primary endpoint in complex surgeries in a pre-specified subgroup analysis of patients with large open incisions compared to SoC (p=0.0032, n=423), the FDA acknowledged that the SHIELD I results may provide supportive evidence on this population and recommended that we conduct an additional study to support a potential NDA submission.
+The FDA stated that the ongoing SHIELD II study, which as of the date of the Type D meeting communication, had enrolled over 200 patients, including approximately 40 patients with the appropriate large open surgical incisions, could potentially serve as such a study.
 The FDA also recognized that D-PLEX100's proposed indication is for the prevention of infection and has the potential for wide use.